RikdeBoer/BotBattler-JS/README.md

   To use BotBattler-JS on a form on your website, drop the botbattler.min.js in the root (or some subdirectory) of your website.
-Then insert the code below before the closing body tag on the page that has the form you wish toprotect.
+Then insert the code below before the closing body tag on the page that has the form you wish to protect.

     <script src="botbattler.min.js"></script>
     <script>